Live like a local: Art Walks in London

 5. Tate Modern

-Arguably London’s most famous modern art institution, Tate Modern is just a stunning 30-minute walk via St. Pauls.
-Housed in a former power station on the South Bank, Tate Modern is one of the world's leading modern art museums, and its collection spans from the early 20th century to the present day, featuring works by artists such as Picasso, Rothko, and Hockney.
-If you are lucky to be in town, The Genesis Exhibition: Do Ho Suh: Walk the House is an absolute must for architecture and art lovers alike.
-Uniquely transportive, you’ll be able to go through the passages and thresholds of Suh's renowned fabric architecture and experience Seoul, New York and London through his life-sized replicas of past and present homes.
+Arguably London’s most famous modern art institution, Tate Modern is just a stunning 30-minute walk through St. Pauls and the Millennium Bridge.
+Housed in a former power station on the South Bank, Tate Modern is one of the world's leading modern art institutions.
+Its collection spans from the early 20th century to the present day, featuring works by artists such as Picasso, Rothko, and Hockney.
+If you are in town before the end of October, The Genesis Exhibition: Do Ho Suh: Walk the House is an absolute must for architecture and art lovers alike.
+Uniquely transportive, you’ll be able to navigate the passages and thresholds of Suh's renowned fabric architecture and experience Seoul, New York and London through his life-sized replicas of past and present homes.

 6. Whitechapel Gallery